rayxuan2000/GPT-and-LLM/README.md

 when input is tensor([14,  0,  3,  4,  5])--'s GPT', the target is: [1]--'-'
 ```

-- In the first phase, just let the input go through a simple embedding layer.
+- In the first phase, just let the input go through a simple embedding layer (C,C) [C is vocabulary size].
+When generating new text, a parameter _max_new_tokens_ denotes how many more characters it will generate.

 ## Conclusion